 Payment plan: If you're unable to pay all charges at the beginning of the semester, you may apply for a payment plan.

 PIN (personal identification number): Code used to access online registration.

 PM: Peer mentors are upperclassmen that live in Moore and Skarland halls and provide free tutoring to first-year students who may need a little help.

-PolarExpress Card: This swipe card acts as your access card to areas such as the library, individual residence halls and computer labs.
+PolarExpress Card: This is your student ID card.
+It alwipe card acts as your access card to areas such as the library, individual residence halls and computer labs.
 It is used for your sports pass, your meal plan, Munch Money, Bear Bucks and many other things.
 The PolarExpress office is located in 116 Eielson.

 RA: A resident assistant is a student staff member who helps enforce policy, provide social and educational programming, and helps ease the transitions that face student.

 RD: The resident director oversees the management and activities of the residence hall.

 Registered: A student who has enrolled in classes for the current semester.

 Reg form: May be referred to as a PDF (personal demographic form).
 Complete this form and have it signed by your advisor before registering for classes.